observIQ/stanza/README.md

 ...
 ```

 That's it!
-TCP traffic should be streaming to Google Cloud Logging.
+Logs should be streaming to Google Cloud.

 For more details on installation and configuration, check out our full [Install Guide](./docs/README.md)!